cortex-se-demo/inventory-cache/README.md

-# inventory-broker
+# inventory-cache

-Inventory Broker updates all systems when inventory is updated.
+Inventory Cache handles in memory inventory for faster transactions.

-## What constitues an inventory update?
+## What constitues an inventory?

 Item is sold online or at a store